Ed Coode: Retirement

 In October 2004, Coode announced he was retiring from rowing – taking a year out to travel in South America and then study for a law degree at University of the West of England in Bristol.
-Following two years at university he spent two years as a trainee solicitor at Bristol firm Burges Salmon, before qualifying and joining family law firm Coodes Solicitors, which has branches across Cornwall.
+Following two years at university he spent two years as a trainee solicitor at Bristol firm Burges Salmon and returned to Cornwall, where his family has had business interests and owned land since the 19th century.
+He joined the family-founded law firm Coodes Solicitors and left in 2022 to run the estate management business.
+In 2025 he was appointed chair of the Country Land and Business Association Cornwall branch.

 Personal life

 Coode was appointed Member of the Order of the British Empire (MBE) in the 2005 New Year Honours for services to sport.

 On 17 September 2005 Coode married Clare Smales in the St Mary's and St Julian's Church, Maker, Cornwall.
-Their daughter Beatrice Mary Arundell Coode (Bee) was born in February 2007.
-Their second daughter Ottilie Mary Loveday was born in March 2009.
-Their first son Johnny was born at Christmas 2011 and their second son Wilfred was born in July 2013.
+They have four children.